 LIFE-SAVE (Solar Aided Vehicle Electrification, LIFE16 ENV / IT / 000442) is a project funded by the European LIFE program for the development and industrialization of a system to convert cars into hybrid-solar vehicles, with very low costs compared to purchase of a new hybrid or electric vehicle.
-The purpose of LIFE-SAVE is to produce a version of this technology ready to be placed on the market (TRL = 9).
+The purpose of the project LIFE-SAVE, started in September 2017 and to be completed in September 2020, is to produce a version of this technology ready to be placed on the market (TRL = 9).
 At the same time, the qualifying objective of LIFE-SAVE is to encourage the creation of a corporate body among the project partners to continue the industrialization and marketing of the product.

 Currently, the means of transport are responsible for 63% of global oil consumption and 29% of CO2 emissions and achieving a more efficient, flexible and safer (and less invasive) transport for the environment is now a widely pursued goal.

 The European Union is committed to reaching a ceiling of CO2 emissions of 95g / km by 2020 and with additional restrictions expected by 2025 (68-78g / km).

 The 2008 Air Quality Directive has also limited emissions of nitric oxide (NOx) and all major European countries want to achieve a higher degree of energy independence and implement a transport system no longer based only on an intense use of oil.
 The statistics also show an increase in the number of electric vehicles in the European Union, motivated by the choice of consumers and a fully transitioned automotive industry.

 The best option would be the electric car, but several problems remain to be overcome.
 Above all, a mass conversion to electric cars is not achievable in the short term, for various reasons: